bioothod/chrome_password_decoder/README.md

 # chrome_password_decoder
 Linux chrome/chromium password decoder

-So far only v10 protocol is supported - it uses static salt/password and pbkdf2 encrption key generation.
+Supported both v10 (static key encryption) and v11 (a master key stored in the OS keyring manager is used for password encryption) protocols.

-V11 protocol uses master key obtained from the system (whether it is linux or not) - from gnome-keyring, libsecure, kwallet and so on
+Requires `libsecret` to access keyrings and `pycryptodome` for crypto ops and a few standard packages.